Wakefield in West Feliciana Parish, Louisiana — The American South (West South Central)

 Built in 1834 by Lewis and Sarah Turnbill Stirling.
 Two upper stories removed in 1877 to effect partition of estate.

 Erected by West Feliciana Historical Society.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 Afton Villa (approx. 3.6 miles away); The Myrtles (approx. 6.2 miles away); Rosedown Plantation (approx. 6.7 miles away); Lt.
-Commander John E. Hart (approx. 6.9 miles away); Audubon Memorial (approx. 7.3 miles away); Grace Episcopal Church (approx. 7.9 miles away); British West Florida (approx. 8 miles away); Courthouse (approx. 8 miles away).
+Commander John E. Hart (approx. 6.9 miles away); Audubon Memorial (approx. 7.3 miles away); Avenue of Magnolias (approx. 7.8 miles away in Mississippi); Grace Episcopal Church (approx. 7.9 miles away); British West Florida (approx. 8 miles away).

 Categories. • Antebellum South, US • Architecture •

 Credits.
 This page was last revised on July 3, 2018.
 This page originally submitted on July 3, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 48 times since then.
+This page has been viewed 71 times since then and 24 times this year.
 Photos: 1, 2. submitted on July 3, 2018.